troperville

 Real Life

 • Definitely Truth in Television in poor nations without native industrial capacity, especially where high-tech imports are scarce.
-Especially in Cuba, due to laws banning all technology after their revolution.
+Especially in Cuba, due to the USA trade embargo after their revolution.
 And North Korea, with its crumbling infrastructure and isolationist policies.

-• Some poorer parts of the developing world (e. g. in Africa or India) can afford little new technology or replacement parts to speak of, forcing them to weld metal using old car batteries or welders with transformers made out of cardboard.
+• Some poorer parts of the developing world (e. g. some countries in Africa, or India) can afford little new technology or replacement parts to speak of, forcing them to weld metal using old car batteries or welders with transformers made out of cardboard, which is actually impressive resourcefulness from the people in question.
+This is how William Kamkwamba built his windmill.

-• Many second and third-world countries buy planes off the first-world's airlines.
+• Some second and third-world countries buy planes off the first world's airlines.
 This isn't so bad at first because many first-world airlines replace planes every five years or so.
 But then these second-hand buyers sell on those planes to a lower-class airline, who will sell those planes on and further on... and then the planes get cannibalized until it gets to the point where some third-world airlines own planes that are a combination of third, fourth and fifth-hand planes.

 • Many areas that are hit with war or major natural disaster become this.

 • Became quite common during the Great Depression as hardly anyone could afford to buy anything.
-One of the best examples is the Hoover Wagon a common site which was a car rigged to a harness and pulled by a horse or donkey, as the owner couldn't afford gas.
+One of the best examples is the Hoover Wagon, a car rigged to a harness and pulled by a horse or donkey, as the owner couldn't afford gas.